ErythroGuild/puck/README.md

 1. `@Puck -config channel {channel-name}`
 2. `@Puck -config mention {role-name}`

+You can view the current settings with:
+- `@Puck -config view`

 **The bot will NOT respond to any messages** until a default channel is set up.
 However, the second command is optional.
 If a default mention isn't set, then it'll be set as "none" by default.
 These can also be changed later by issuing